Description

 CTF relevance: this exact pattern is why naive XOR ciphers fall in seconds.
 The same key masks every block, so any known plaintext anywhere in the message immediately leaks the keystream and every other block at that offset decrypts for free.
 Real stream ciphers fix this by combining the key with a nonce + counter so the keystream never repeats; that nonce discipline is what separates a secure construction from a CTF-grade XOR.

-cannot borrow 'party_foul' as mutable, as it is not declared as mutable.
-Change the binding tolet mut party_foul = ...so the borrow on the previous step is allowed, then reruncargo runto decrypt and print the flag.Learn more
+Declare the string mutable with `let mut`ObservationI noticed the compiler error explicitly statedcannot borrow 'party_foul' as mutable, as it is not declared as mutable, which pointed directly at thelet party_foulbinding and indicated that addingmutto the declaration was the final fix needed to allow the&mutborrow set up in step 1.The compiler error readscannot borrow 'party_foul' as mutable, as it is not declared as mutable.
+Change the binding tolet mut party_foul = ...so the borrow on the previous step is allowed, then reruncargo runto decrypt and print the flag.What didn't work first

 In Rust, variables are immutable by default.
 You must explicitly opt into mutability with the